ivankocienski/software-design-patterns/glossary.md

 # Glossary

+(Please note that these definitions are ruby centric)

 **OO** object oriented programming.
 Collecting data structure and code to manipulate said data in an opaque interface.

 **FP** functional programming.
 FP focuses more on functions as the core programming concept as opposed to opaque classes.
 Common algorithms take data as input with a callback function that can provide specialisation.